ShefaliGoel95/TrueHealth/README.md

 	•isHealthDataAvailable() :

 		method helps you figure out if the user’s current device supports HeathKit data, if HealthKit isn’t available on the device, the method completes with the notAvailableOnDevice error.

 2. Preparing data types

 	•HKObjectType :

-	⁃	HealthKit works with a type called HKObjectType.
+		⁃HealthKit works with a type called HKObjectType.
-	⁃	Every type that goes into and out HealthKit’s central repository is some kind of HKObjectType.
+		⁃Every type that goes into and out HealthKit’s central repository is some kind of HKObjectType.
-	⁃	HKSampleType and HKWorkoutType Both inherit from HKObjectType
+		⁃HKSampleType and HKWorkoutType Both inherit from HKObjectType

 	•HKObjectType.characteristicType(forIdentifier:) or HKObjectType.quantityType(forIdentifier:) :

-	⁃	Used to create an HKObjectType for a given biological characteristic or quantity ⁃	characteristic types and the quantity types are both enums defined by the framework
+		⁃Used to create an HKObjectType for a given biological characteristic or quantity ⁃characteristic types and the quantity types are both enums defined by the framework

 If a single characteristic or sample type is not available, the method will complete with an error because your app should always know exactly which HealthKit types it can work with, if any at all.